 • The key is Cm.

-• With all its tempo and time signature changes, the recording of this song on the sequencers was perhaps the most technically challenging of all Dark Company’s songs.
+• With all its tempo and time signature changes, the recording of this song on the sequencers was perhaps the most technically challenging of all Dark Company’s songs and was one of the first to be tackled for that very reason.

 LISTEN HERE